 This level of temperature increase connects strongly with human-triggered (or anthropogenic) warming.
 Such data signals the importance of concerted global action to address global warming.

 The new research has been published in the journal Nature Climate Change

 .
 The research paper is titled “Record warming at the South Pole during the past three decades.”

 This article is the latest entry in Digital Journal’s Essential Science column, where a topical science story is presented each week.

 Last week, our topic was blood plasma.
 We looked at experiments based on diluting blood plasma in order to rejuvenate tissue

 .
-Through this is may be possible to reverses aging and perhaps lead to a human therapeutic.
+Through this is may be possible to reverse aging and perhaps lead to the development of a human therapeutic.

 The week before we explored the developing power of quantum computing